nashtash/learn_ml/_posts/2020-04-linux-arch-manjaro.md

 **Run the Linix Arch Manjaro installation**

-Now yoú can restart your computer.
+Now you can restart your computer.
 The first pages you will see are installtion options for Linux Arch Manjaro.
 Its has a quite easy installation manager you have to go through.
+Manjaro is quite userfriendly.
+You can install packages and software over the `terminal` or the `systempackage manager`.
+You are ready to go.

+Due to my extensive use of Windows Programms, I want to keep them running on my Linux, there are multiple options how you can install and run Windows Software on Linux.

+The next post will be about setting up an `virtual enviorment` with the Oracle VMBox Software.